 The Common Mistakes When Selling A Business

-Another common blunder made by consumers who have already begun the process of selling is allowing their brokerage to falter.
+A common mistake made by brokerage owners who have entered into an agreement to sell is allowing their brokerage to falter.

 Ideally, real estate agents advise their clients to keep emotions out of a transaction.

-Although, many of them make the same mistake when selling their own agency.
+[many of them make the same mistake when selling their own agency].

 Other Things To Consider When Selling A Real Estate Brokerage

-Because you want to control the situation, potential purchasers should sign a confidentiality agreement before learning the sale details.
+Because you want to control the situation, potential purchasers should sign a confidentiality agreement (an NDA) before learning the sale details.